Who has the last word? Understanding How to Sample Online Discussions: A Probabilistic Model of Justified Arguments in Synthetic Bipolar Argumentation Frameworks

+Here, we consider trees that have in-degree probability distributions which are non-homogeneous across different levels; we will call these \textit{non-homogeneous} reply trees.
+These trees more closely approximate the empirical data from Kialo but given the in-degree distribution is not the same for all the levels, we are not able to provide a closed-form solution for the probability of an argument being justified as a function of the level and in-degree.
+Instead, we study the distribution of justified arguments by generating an ensemble of scale-free trees (an example of non-homogeneous trees ~\cite{katona2006levels} often appearing in social processes), and examine the patterns found in comparison to Kialo discussions.

-A common way to generate scale-free graphs (or trees) is using \textit{preferential attachment} \cite{barabasi1999emergence}.
-Intuitively, this means that every time a new node is attached to the tree, it will be attached with higher probability to a node with high degree.
-Using preferential attachment, we generated a series of scale-free synthetic trees following the growing network method described in \cite{PhysRevE.63.066123}.
-Starting from a couple of connected nodes at each step we added a new node and connect it to an existing node $i$ with probability:
+A common way to generate scale-free graphs is using preferential attachment \cite{barabasi1999emergence}.
+To generate scale-free \emph{trees} with preferential attachment, we follow the method of Krapivsky and Ridner~\cite{PhysRevE.63.066123}: At each step, we add a new node and connect it to an existing node $i$ with probability $\pi_i=\frac{w_i}{\sum_j w_j},$ where $w_i$ is the degree of the node $i$ and the sum at the denominator runs over all the existing nodes.
+Intuitively, each new node is attached with higher probability to a node with high degree, leading to preferential attachment.

-where $w_i$ is the degree (in-degree plus out-degree) of the node $i$.
-For each simulation we generated 1000 random trees of size 50.
-The sign of the edges in the tree are generated at random with a probability $q$ to be a support and $1-q$ to be an attack.
-The average of the observables has been done aligning the maximum level $N$ of each tree, such that levels with the same distance from the maximum level of their tree are averaged together.
-For example looking at examples \ref{eg:Meghan3} and \ref{eg:baf} the argument $a_2$ would be aligned with the argument $d$ of the second, the argument $a_1$ with the arguments $c$ and $d$, and the argument $a_0$ would be aligned with the argument $b$.
-This is because we expect that the nodes at the same distance from the last level of their tree have a comparable in-degree distribution.
-In all the figures that we will show in this subsection, the number of levels on the horizontal axis will correspond to the depth of the highest tree generated.
-Given the scale-free nature of our graphs, we will have a number of short trees with many leaves and few long trees.
-For this reason we will have several trees to average on for the statistics on higher levels and relatively few trees to average over as the level decreases.
-To maintain statistical significance, we only report winning probabilities for levels which have at least ten trees with nodes at that level.
+For each simulation we generate 1000 random trees of size 100.
+Each edge is assigned at random to be a support with a probability $q$ and with probability $1-q$ to be an attack.
+The average of the observables has been done between levels with the same distance from the deepest level of their tree.
+This is because we expect that the nodes at the same distance from the deepest level of their tree have a comparable in-degree distribution.
+In all the figures that we will show in this section and the next one, the number of levels on the horizontal axis will correspond to the depth of the highest tree analysed.
+Given the scale-free nature of our graphs, there will be a number of short trees with many leaves and few long trees, leading to fewer trees to average on, at relatively higher levels ($h>10$).
+To maintain statistical significance, we only report probabilities of arguments being justified for levels which have at least ten trees with nodes at that level.